NagarjunaKocharla/5130f2022/Kocharla_Nagarjuna_IWS1_Project_Folder/README.md

 The backend code should be up and running

-## Steps to run the project frontend
+## Steps to run the frontend code(has to be done after running backend code)

-1. Please go to the frotnend directory, and run "npm install" to install add the needed packages
+1. Please go to the frontend directory, and run "npm install" to install add the needed packages

 2. Please go to the frontend directory and run npm start,it'll get start in locahost or open http://localhost:3000 to view it in your browser. npm start